CurveDocs/curve-docs/docs/LLAMMA/amm.md

+LLAMMA is the market-making contract that rebalances the collateral.

 | Glossary      |  Description |
 | ----------- | -------|
 | `ticks`, `bands` | price ranges where liquidity is deposited |